 - Relationship, family violence, and other general counselling services

-- Holistic Assistance & Legal Outreach (HALO)
+- Holistic Assistance and Legal Outreach (HALO)

 - Mental health services